Groups and workshops

 A seven-week rolling programme of small group sessions (which you can join and leave as you wish) for any University of Leeds student who wants to manage their feelings and thoughts with more ease.
 It's particularly useful for students who suffer insomnia, anxiety, stress and depression.
 The sign up form will only be available 7 days before the event.
 If you are not able to come in person for a good reason, you can contact the office on 0113 343 4107 or email@example.com and they will add your name to the sign-up sheet.

 The Feel Better Faster Group runs every Friday 2-3pm in the SCW Group Room including outside of term time.

 If you have experienced the death of one or both of your parents (either recently or earlier in your life) and would like to meet with others who have some commonality of experience, you might consider joining this group.

 The primary aim of the group is to reduce the sense of isolation which is often felt by premature loss.
-Prior to the start of the group you will have an individual meeting with Liz, who will tell you some of what to expect from the group, so that an informed decision can be made as to whether the group is appropriate for you.
+Prior to the start of the group you will have an individual meeting with Penny, the aim of this is for you to ask any questions you may have, for Penny to give you more information of what is involved and then to make a decision as to whether the group is right for you.

 The Parental Loss Group runs in semester 2 each year for eight consecutive Tuesdays, 2.00-4pm at the Student Counselling Service, 19 Clarendon Place.
 The first meeting is on January 21st and there is an expectation that students come to every session.